(A) Scope of discovery:

 (2) Copies of any specific discovery requests which are the subject of the motion to compel, and copies of any responses or objections thereto; and

-(3) An affidavit of counsel, or of the party seeking to compel discovery if such party is not represented by counsel, setting forth the efforts which have been made to resolve any differences with the party or person from whom discovery is sought.
+(3) An affidavit of counsel, or of the party seeking to compel discovery if such party is not represented by counsel, setting forth the efforts that have been made to resolve any differences with the party or person from whom discovery is sought.

 (C) The commission may grant or deny the motion in whole or in part.
 If the motion is denied in whole or in part, the commission may issue such protective order as would be appropriate under rule 3746-6-07 of the Administrative Code.